 - A statement that addresses the means to approve amendments and the required vote for amending the constitution (recommend 2/3 vote).

-- If the organization has national affiliation, a copy of the national constitution should be included in the registration packet for the Student Life office along with the national headquarters.
+- If the organization has national affiliation, a copy of the national constitution should be included in the registration packet for the Student Engagement office along with the national headquarters.

 - Voting process for officers and how vacant positions will be handled mid-term.

 A good constitution establishes structure and purpose of the group; creates methods for selecting officers; and designates powers and responsibilities to those members and officers.